Employee Benefits & Services

 The University System of Georgia (USG) has approved flexible working arrangements for employees who work in positions that are eligible for telecommuting and/or flextime and approved by the designated authority.
 Exceptions may be granted to provide reasonable accommodations under the Americans with Disabilities Act (ADA).
 Requests for accommodations should be made through the Georgia Tech Human Resources, Employee Relations unit.
 Employees may find additional information about requesting a reasonable accommodation at: Human Resources Disability Services

+Employees and supervisors should discuss the flexible work request; however, supervisors make the final decision and employees must maintain the agreed upon arrangement.
 Flexible working arrangements may be discontinued at any time.
-Employees and supervisors should discuss the schedule; however, supervisors make the final decision and employees must maintain the agreed upon schedule.
 The employee and/or the supervisor may end the arrangement by providing written notice a minimum of 14 calendar days in advance.
-Flexible working arrangements should be reviewed on an annual basis and shall be limited to periods of no more than 12 months, and after review, may be extended annually in 12-month increments.
-There are two exceptions to this provision: 1) when an employee is hired into a fully remote position; or 2) when the employee has been approved for remote work as a reasonable accommodation under the ADA.
+The Working@Tech Arrangements form should be reviewed on an annual basis and should be resubmitted whenever schedule and/or work location changes are requested.

 Flexible working arrangements should not cause a non-exempt employee to work overtime or cause any employee to work on existing holidays or conflict with leave allocation practices.
 Exceptions should be approved in advance by the Georgia Tech Human Resources (GTHR).
 Occasionally, an adjustment to an employee's work schedule may be required on a short-term basis and such adjustments do not require updates to the flexible working arrangement.
-Employees who occasionally request to telework must get supervisor approval first, but do not need to complete the flexible working arrangement.
+Employees who occasionally request to telework must get supervisor approval first, but do not need to update the Working@Tech Arrangement form.

 Performance Expectations